tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 The "record_size_limit" extension {{RFC8449}} enables endpoints to negotiate a lower limit for the maximum plaintext record size, but does not allow endpoints to increase the limits enforced by TLS 1.3 {{RFC8446}}, and DTLS 1.3 {{RFC9147}}.
 In some use cases such as DTLS over SCTP {{RFC6083}} the 2<sup>14</sup> bytes limit is a severe limitation.

 This document defines a "large_record_size" flag extension using the TLS flags extension mechanism {{I-D.ietf-tls-tlsflags}}.
 The record size limit extension for TLS as specified in {{RFC8449}} used in combination with the flag extension defined in this document allow endpoints to negotiate a record size limit larger than the protocol-defined maximum record size.
-This can be used to bump up the maximum size of protected records to 2<sup>16</sup> - 1 bytes, which is larger than the default limit of 2<sup>14</sup> bytes.
+This can be used to bump up the maximum plaintext record size for protected records to 2<sup>16</sup> - 257 bytes, which is larger than the default limit of 2<sup>14</sup> bytes.
 This flag extension is defined for version 1.3 of TLS and DTLS.

 # Terminology